 Policies for faculty & staff

 Vantage College promotes collaborative teaching and pedagogical innovation.
 It seeks to support its faculty members in disseminating their innovative and collaborative teaching practices as well as the Vantage-related scholarship of teaching and learning in which they engage.
-To that end, Vantage College has reserved $5,000 for 2017/18 for a Conference Travel fund to support Vantage faculty in making public presentations of their teaching and educational leadership (including, but not limited to, scholarship of teaching and learning) at scholarly or professional events.
-The total budget of $5,000 has been set as a pilot and can be reassessed after the first year.
+To that end, Vantage College has reserved $5,000 for a Conference Travel fund to support Vantage faculty in making public presentations of their teaching and educational leadership (including, but not limited to, scholarship of teaching and learning) at scholarly or professional events

-The Conference Travel Fund is intended to supplement the UBC Professional Development Reimbursement Fund (PDR, $1,100 per person per year) which all faculty receive and any departmental or other travel funds to which some faculty may have access.
-For more information about the PDR, see http://www.hr.ubc.ca/faculty- relations/compensation/professional-development-reimbursement-fund/
+The Conference Travel Fund is intended to supplement the UBC Professional Development Reimbursement Fund (PDR, accrual $1,100 per person per year) which all faculty receive and any departmental or other travel funds to which some faculty may have access.
+Effective July 1, 2020, the amount of $1100 has been increased to $1700 per year.
+For more information about the PDR, see https://hr.ubc.ca/career-development/funding-employee-development/professional-development-funding

 Depending on their home department or unit, faculty members have access to different levels of conference funding.
 We trust you will exercise discretion in applying for the Vantage College Conference Travel funds so that these funds can benefit colleagues who don’t have access to conference travel funding from another department or unit.

 Applications are accepted year-round, on a first-come, first-serve basis, until the fund is depleted (the fiscal year is April 1 – March 31).
 Reimbursement must occur in the fiscal year in which the work is presented.